12 Types of Ladybugs in Colorado

 Our article page you are on will provide information about different types of ladybugs in Colorado.

-Ladybugs, or ladybirds or lady beetles, are a type of beetle with an oval-shaped body and usually red with black spots.
+Ladybugs, also known as ladybirds or lady beetles, are a type of beetle with an oval body and usually red with black spots.

 However, not all ladybugs are red with black dots; some can be yellow, orange, black, gray, or even pink.